jescalan/roots/readme.md

 ##### To Do

+- polish and test css library integration
 - full debug sweep of the flash message error thing
 - install script
 - deploy to npm
 - roots update task
 - implement image optimization
 - custom range local for repeated content
+- deploy to custom ftp server
+- integrate with express 3.0
 - think about tumblr theming plugin

 ### Love/Hate